AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 ## [!UICONTROL Customer Acquisition Goals]

-**[!UICONTROL Customer Acquisition]:** (Performance max and search campaigns only) How to allocate bids for new customer and existing customers:
+**[!UICONTROL Customer Acquisition]:** (Performance max and search campaigns only) How to allocate bids for new customers and existing customers:

 * *[!UICONTROL Bid equally for new and existing customers]*